-Leaked figures lay bare EU efforts to secure and export vaccines
+Leaked figures show EU efforts to secure and export vaccines

 Already a member?

-Chile, Singapore, Malaysia, the US, and Australia also received over half-a-million dose each, according to a four-page European Commission document, dated 3 March, and seen by EUobserver.
+Chile, Singapore, Malaysia, the US, and Australia also received over half-a-million doses each, according to a four-page European Commission document, dated 3 March, and seen by EUobserver.

 The figures backed up EU Council president Charles Michel's recent claim that Europe was leading global efforts to curb the pandemic.

-And they came in a nasty atmosphere, in which some UK politicians had accused Europe of hoarding the drugs for itself by trying to stop some individual overseas shipments due to producers' failures to deliver on contractual obligations.
+And they came in a nasty atmosphere, in which some UK politicians had accused Europe of hoarding the drugs for itself by trying to stop individual overseas shipments due to producers' failures to deliver on contractual obligations.

 But at the same time, the figures showed disparities in vaccination rates in EU member states, which threatened to ignite public anger that vaccines were going abroad, even as Europe struggled to meet internal demand.